ibexa/documentation-developer/docs/commerce/payment/configure_payment.md

 ## Configure payment methods

 You can define the payment methods [in the UI]([[= user_doc =]]/commerce/payment/configure_payment_method/).
-There is only one payment method type available: `offline`.
+There is only one default payment method type available: `offline`, but you can [add custom ones](extend_payment.md).